 Munich RE Our business model is based on the combination of primary insurance and reinsurance under one roof.
 We take on risks worldwide of every type and complexity, and our experience, financial strength, efficiency and first-class service make us the first choice for all matters relating to risk.
 Our client relationships are built on trust and cooperation.

-NGI (Oslo, Norway) have great expertise in hazards and use of GIS systems for mapping hazard and risk.
+The Norwegian Geotechnical Institute (NGI, Oslo, Norway) has great expertise in hazards and use of GIS systems for mapping hazard and risk.
 They are the preferred organization for providing information for the World Bank and UN ISDR.
 NGI thus brings to GVM access to UN and World Bank population, infrastructure and economic data needed to map exposure and vulnerability as well as links to two key international agencies.
-GNS New Zealand leads one of the most advanced volcanic hazards and risk programmes in the world.

 Seismic Research Centre (UWI) (www.uwiseismic.com) is the regional institution responsible for surveillance of and fundamental research into volcanoes and earthquakes for the English-speaking Eastern Caribbean.
 It operates the largest geophysical monitoring network in the Caribbean region and provides the governments of 9 contributing territories with accurate and up-to-date information about earthquake, volcanic and other geologic activity.
 The research undertaken by the UWI-SRC is focussed on developing a better understanding of the geologic processes at work in the Caribbean so as to reduce risk and promote sustainable development.
 To this end, the UWI-SRC also plays an active role in promoting geologic hazard awareness.
 UWI-SRC works closely with the national Disaster Preparedness Coordinators (or their equivalent) through whom it reports directly to the contributing governments.
 It also works with civil society groups and other scientific monitoring organisations."

-The State University of New York (SUNY) at Buffalo leads the NSF-funded VHub project which will support GVM with online resources and host secondments, and Buffalo will collaborate on the development of hazards databases and modeling tools.
+The State University of New York (SUNY) at Buffalo (UB), through the Center for Geohazards Studies (geohazards.buffalo.edu) leads the NSF-funded VHub project which will support GVM with online resources and host secondments, and is involved in basic volcanology research and hazards applications related to a variety of volcano types around the world; Buffalo will collaborate on the development of hazards databases and modeling tools.

 UNAM The Universidad Nacional Autónoma de México (UNAM) plays an important role in Mexican volcanology.
 Renowned volcanologists from several departments at UNAM participate in basic volcanological research but also assess the different levels of the Mexican government for hazards assessment related to the volcanic activity all over the country.
 In particular, UNAM interacts very closely with the National Center for Disaster Prevention (CENAPRED) of the Ministry of the Interior.
 Several volcanologists at UNAM form part of scientific committees for the assessment of the eruptive activity from Popocatépetl and Colima volcanoes.
 Some UNAM scientists are considered to assess or form part of working groups facing volcanic crises at other Latin American countries.